Funny Games (1997 film): Plot

 Over the following hours, Peter and Paul subject the family to sadistic games.
 Paul, the more eloquent of the two, punctuates the torture with frequent breaks in the fourth wall and warped role-playing wherein he relates contradictory stories of Peter's past and ridicules his weight and apparent lack of intelligence.
 No explanation of the men's origins or motives is offered, and even their names may be pseudonyms since they also call each other Tom and Jerry and Beavis and Butt-Head on occasion.

-Paul places a bet that the family won’t survive until 9:00 in the morning.
-He then puts a pillowcase over Georgie’s head and pressures Georg to ask Anna to undress.
+Paul places a bet that the family will not survive until 9:00 in the morning.
+He then puts a pillowcase over Georgie's head and pressures George to ask Anna to undress.
 She complies, only to be told to put her clothes back on.
 Georgie eventually flees to Fred's house, where he finds Sissi's corpse.
 He is cornered in the house and attempts to shoot Paul but the shotgun is unloaded.
 Paul returns Georgie to the home, bringing the shotgun and ammunition with him.
 Peter plays a counting-out game between family members while Paul makes sandwiches in the kitchen.
 Georgie panics and runs, which results in Peter shooting him dead.
 Paul berates Peter for being trigger-happy, and the two men decide to leave.

-Georg and Anna grieve their loss but eventually resolve to survive.
-Anna flees the house while Georg, with a broken leg, tries to repair the malfunctioning phone.
+George and Anna grieve their loss but eventually resolve to survive.
+Anna flees the house while George, with a broken leg, tries to repair the malfunctioning phone.
 Anna strives to find help, but ominously flags down the wrong car.
 Peter and Paul capture her and return to the house.
 During another sadistic game, Anna grabs the shotgun and kills Peter; however, Paul finds and uses a remote control to rewind Funny Games itself, effectively "reversing" the events that just happened, preventing Peter's death from happening.
-Paul then shoots Georg and both men take Anna out on the family's boat early the next morning.
+Paul then shoots George and both men take Anna out on the family's boat early the next morning.
 Around 8:00, Paul nonchalantly pushes the bound Anna into the water to drown, thus winning their bet.
-The two men casually continue a conversation, started offscreen, about a science fiction plot mainly known to Peter and seemingly relevant to both; the degree to which said plot is fictional to the two men, rather than coincident with their level of reality, is left unexplained.
+The two men casually continue a conversation, started off-screen, about a science fiction plot mainly known to Peter and seemingly relevant to both; the degree to which the plot is fictional to the two men, rather than coincident with their level of reality, is left unexplained.
 They arrive at Gerda's house and knock on the door, asking for some eggs.
 Paul turns around and throws a knowing glance towards the audience.